cozy/cozy-stack/docs/sharing.md

 group of the sharing.
 The parameter is the index of this recipient in the `groups` array of the sharing.
-The `removed` property for this group will be set to `true`, and it will revoke the members of this group unless they are still part of the sharing via another group.
+The `removed` property for this group will be set to `true`, and it will revoke the members of this group unless they are still part of the sharing via another group or as direct recipients.

 #### Request